joypixels/emojify.js/README.md

-emojify.js v0.7.1
+emojify.js v0.8.0
 ==========

 A Javascript module to convert emoji keywords to images.

 The emoji keywords are as described by [emoji-cheat-sheet.com](http://www.emoji-cheat-sheet.com).

-Go to this project's [GitHub pages](http://hassankhan.github.com/emojify.js) to see this module in action.
+Go to this project's [GitHub pages](http://hassankhan.github.com/emojify.js) to see the module in action.

 ## Rationale